On the balanced truncation error bound and sign parameters from arrowhead realizations: Error bound results

-completing the proof. \end{proof} This result neatly generalizes the sharpness of the balanced truncation error bound when only one Hankel singular value is truncated: in this case the hypothesis of Theorem~\ref{thm:main} is always satisfied, since the truncated system contains only one distinct sign parameter.
+This result neatly generalizes the sharpness of the balanced truncation error bound when only one Hankel singular value is truncated: in this case the hypothesis of Theorem~\ref{thm:main} is always satisfied, since the truncated system contains only one distinct sign parameter.

 \begin{remark} Theorem~\ref{thm:main} can also be deduced by adapting results from~\cite{6949058}, which proves an $\mathcal{H}_\infty$ lower bound on the error in balanced truncation model reduction for systems with semi-definite Hankel operators.
 While~\cite[Proposition~13]{6949058} is stated for systems that are semi-definite, its proof only requires that the \emph{truncated system} be semi-definite.
 With this insight, we can apply~\cite[Corollary~14]{6949058} to the systems in Theorem~\ref{thm:main}, showing that the lower bound on the balanced truncation error in~\cite[Corollary~14]{6949058} holds with equality. \end{remark}